Exposure-Prone Procedures and Limitation Thresholds

 Definition of an exposure-prone procedure

-The SERTIH has retained Health Canada’s (1998) definition of an exposure-prone procedure:
+The SERTIH has retained Public Health Agency of Canada (2019) definition of an exposure-prone procedure:

-- digital palpation of a needle tip in a body cavity (a hollow space within the body or one of its organs) or the simultaneous presence of the health care worker’s fingers and a needle or other sharp instrument or object in a blind or highly confined anatomic site, e.g., during major abdominal, cardiothoracic, vaginal or orthopedic operations;
+- Digital palpation of a needle tip in a body cavity (a hollow space within the body or one of its organs); or the simultaneous presence of the HCW’s fingers and a needle or other sharp instrument or object (such as bone splinters, sternal wires etc.) in a blind or highly confined anatomic site, e.g., as may occur during major abdominal, cardiothoracic, vaginal, pelvic and/or orthopedic operations

-- major cutting, or removal of any oral or perioral tissue, including tooth structures; during which blood from an injured health care worker may be exposed to the patient’s exposed tissues.”1
+Cutting or removal of any oral or perioral tissue, during which the patient’s open tissues may be exposed to the blood of an injured infected HCW.”1

 Exposure-prone procedures are therefore those carried out in cavities of the body where the hands of the professional are difficult to see and where there is the simultaneous presence of a needle or other sharp or pointed instrument or object.